eragnms/Cosy-car/README.rst

 Install the script with (cd into the root of the project):

   $ pip install --user .

+Then copy or merge the configuration template file into the configuration file.

   $ cp ~/.config/cosycar_template.cfg ~/.config/cosycar.cfg

 Run the script